 Stuff to Bring: Lots of water, Good Hiking Shoes, Long sleeves/pants, 8+ hours of food, Someone who knows the trail, Flashlight

-This is without a doubt the most physically difficult and technically dangerous hike I've done on the island.
-There was more than one instance where I thought this might be my last hike.
-That being said, it is also one of my favorites.
-The absolutely brutal physical and technical challenges finishing this hike that much more rewarding.
-The views of the west side and Waianae Range were spectacular and some of the rock formations we were forced to climb over were unlike anything I have seen on the island.
+A challenging, point to point trek along some of the most untouched and sketchy portions of the Waianae Mountain Range.
+With steep dropoffs and crumbly ridges accompanying tricky free climbs, your heart is sure to skip a beat or two on this journey.
+But the absolutely brutal physical and technical challenges make finishing this hike that much more rewarding.
+The views of the west side and Waianae Range are spectacular and some of the rock formations you must climb over are unlike anything else on Oahu.
 If you have experience with technical climbing, have enough physical endurance, and are an adrenaline junkie who is willing to risk some serious injury or death, then this may be the ride for you.

 This was near the base of the ridge.
 We are almost above the treeline and already sweating profusely.